csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2023-07-11-powershell-remoting-with-winrm.md

 ProductVersion  : OS: 0.0.0 SP: 0.0 Stack: 3.0
 ```

+If a computer encounters an error, such as "The client cannot connect," while running Test-WSMan, it typically indicates that the system isn't set up to receive or send calls properly.

-## 1. WinRM Configuration
+## 1. Configurations

-### Basic WinRM configuration with default settings
+We can use `winrm quickconfig` command perform basic WinRM configuration.
+It helps establish the basic WinRM settings on a computer by providing remote connectivity.

 ```
 winrm quickconfig
 ```

-Running this command in the Command Prompt or PowerShell will perform a quick configuration of WinRM using the default settings.
-It will enable the WinRM service and create a listener for the HTTP transport on the default port (5985).
+Running `winrm quickconfig` in the command prompt or powerShell will perform a quick configuration of `WinRM` using the default settings.
+It will enable the `WinRM` service and create a listener for the HTTP transport on the default port `5985`.
 This basic configuration is suitable for testing and development purposes within a local network.
+It will configure it with default settings for both server and the client.

-### Example of making more specific settings with quickconfig
+We can see an example of making more specific settings with `quickconfig` as below.

 ```
 winrm quickconfig -transport:https
 ```

-This command is specifically configures WinRM to use the HTTPS transport instead of HTTP.
-This is a more secure option for production environments or scenarios where data needs to be encrypted during transmission.
-When using HTTPS, the default port used is 5986.
+The command above is specifically configures WinRM to use the HTTPS transport instead of HTTP.
+As a more secure option for production environments or scenarios where data needs to be encrypted during transmission.
+WinRM uses port 5986 as the default port for HTTPS.

-### Check WinRM settings

-To check the current WinRM client and service configurations, you can use the following commands:
+To check the current WinRM client and service configurations, we can use the following command:

-To view the WinRM client configuration:

 ```
 winrm get winrm/config/client
 ```

-This command will display the client-specific configurations, such as the default authentication settings and the maximum number of concurrent operations allowed.
+`winrm get winrm/config/client` will display the client-specific configurations, such as the default authentication settings and the maximum number of concurrent operations allowed.

-To view the WinRM service configuration:
+To view the WinRM service configuration we need to use `winrm get winrm/config/service`:

 ```
 winrm get winrm/config/service
 ```

-This command will display the service-specific configurations, including the listeners configured (HTTP or HTTPS), the maximum number of concurrent connections allowed, and the authentication settings accepted by the service.

-These commands allow you to verify the current WinRM settings on your system, which can be helpful in troubleshooting and ensuring that the configuration aligns with your specific requirements.

-For remote management using WinRM, you may also need to configure firewall rules to allow the necessary traffic to pass through to the target machine.

-Depending on our network setup and security requirements, we might need to set up authentication mechanisms like HTTPS certificates or configure WinRM to use different ports or specific IP addresses for listening.

-Its good to always consider security best practices when configuring WinRM for remote management.

-### Check Client Configuration
+We also have a `listener configuration on the service side apart from `client` and service configurations:

 ```
-PS C:\> winrm get winrm/config/client
+winrm enumerate winrm/config/listener
 ```

+In following sections we will look at this configurations in some detail.

+### 1.1 Client Configuration

-We see that the configuration shown below is defined.
+If we check the client configuration in detail by using `winrm get winrm/config/client` we see that the configuration shown below is defined:

 ```
 Client Configuration:
     Network Delay (ms) = 5000
     URL Prefix = wsman
     Allow Unencrypted = false
-    Authentication:
+    Authentication: // This client is configured to use default auth protocols (authentication methods).
         - Basic = enabled
         - Digest = enabled
         - Kerberos = enabled
         - Negotiate = enabled
         - Certificate = enabled
         - CredSSP = disabled
-    Default Ports:
+    Default Ports: // This client will use default ports to connect outbound.
         - HTTP = 5985
         - HTTPS = 5986
-    Trusted Hosts = MyServer
+    Trusted Hosts = MyServer // One trusted port.
 ```

-The network delay, set to 5000 milliseconds (5 seconds), determines the maximum time the client waits for a response from the server during a WinRM operation.
-If a response is not received within this time, the operation might be terminated.

-The setting "Allow Unencrypted" is set to false, which means that WinRM is configured to reject unencrypted traffic.
-This enhances security by ensuring that communications are encrypted when using WinRM.

-The client configuration shows that it supports various authentication protocols, such as Basic, Digest, Kerberos, Negotiate, and Certificate.
+As we can see 5985 for HTTP and 5986 default ports are defined for the client.
+Client will use this default ports to connect outbound.

+Also by default WinRM operates on port 5985 using HTTP for communication.
+This is commonly utilized for domain-to-domain traffic.
+It can be reconfigured to use HTTPS for enhanced security and encrypted communication.

-The client is configured to use the default ports (HTTP: 5985 and HTTPS: 5986) when establishing outbound connections to other devices.
+We also see that this client is configured to use default auth protocols like Kerberos, Negotiate and CredSSP.
-These ports are the standard ports for WinRM communication.

-It is important to note that WinRM is typically intended for use within trusted networks (e.g., domain to domain traffic) and not exposed directly to the internet.

-It is likely that HTTPS is the preferred and secure method for communication.

-The client is enabled for various authentication protocols, making it capable of authenticating using the following methods:

-* Basic: Basic authentication is enabled, which sends credentials in plain text.
-It is recommended to use this over a secure channel like HTTPS.
-* Digest: Digest authentication is enabled, providing a more secure alternative to Basic authentication.
-* Kerberos: Kerberos authentication is enabled, typically used in domain environments for secure authentication between computers.
-* Negotiate: This refers to the SPNEGO (Simple and Protected GSSAPI Negotiation Mechanism) authentication, which negotiates the best authentication method supported by both client and server.
-* Certificate: Certificate-based authentication is enabled, allowing for secure authentication using X.509 certificates.
-* CredSSP: CredSSP (Credential Security Support Provider) is disabled, which is generally preferred for security reasons, as it can expose user credentials to remote servers.

-### Checking Service Configuration
+### 1.2 Service Configuration

+* We can check the service configuration like in similar with the client.
-This is for listening inbound communications.
+* By default service is enabled to receve inbound communications.
+* We have to make sure that we run `winrm get winrm/config/service` command as an administrator; otherwise, it probably result in a `WSManFault` error due to the restricted permission.

 ```
-PS C:\GroupMembers\other\newfolder> winrm get winrm/config/service
+winrm get winrm/config/service
 ```

+As we can see the configuration below:
+* Contrasting from the client, server only accepts Kerberos and Negotiate authentication protocols as default.
+* Server utilizes the default ports 5985 and 5986 as same as we see in the client configuration.
+* We see the `AllowRemoteAccess = true` line which signifies that remote access is permitted.

 ```
 Service Configuration: